SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations: IO-aware kernel design

-\Algname~supports the varlen-$\mathbf{M}$ Grouped GEMM and its gather fusion for Blackwell GPUs at the time of writing this paper.
-On Blackwell GPUs, the gather fusion with $\mathrm{cp.async}$ encounters an architectural challenge when using 2-CTA clusters (Figure~\ref{fig:blackwell-gather-pipeline}) for GEMM computation.
+\paragraph{Blackwell GPUs.} On Blackwell GPUs, the gather fusion with $\mathrm{cp.async}$ encounters an architectural challenge when using 2-CTA clusters (Figure~\ref{fig:blackwell-gather-pipeline}) for GEMM computation.
 The $\mathrm{cp.async}$ instruction, introduced in the Ampere generation, can only signal completion within the same CTA.
 However, Blackwell's 2-CTA GEMM requires the MMA instruction in the leader CTA (CTA 0) to wait for gather completion from both CTAs.
 To work around this limitation, CTA 1 requires a dedicated relay warp that receives the $\mathrm{cp.async}$ completion signal and forwards it to CTA 0's MMA warp using cluster-level synchronization primitives (e.g., mbarrier with cluster scope).
 This relay mechanism adds scheduling complexity but enables efficient gather fusion across the 2-CTA cluster, maintaining high throughput for Grouped GEMM.